 5 min read

-What to expect in the Master in Business Analytics & Big Data
+What to expect in the Master in Business Analytics & Data Science

 The program’s content spans four main areas of learning: Programming, Data Warehousing, Machine Learning and Distributed Computing.
 Already having knowledge in the first two, I was most looking forward to the latter two topics.
 The classes are very hands-on and require students to team up to present their impact projects at the end of every term.